 Don’t just have a flat rate throughout the year.
-You need to match the supply to the demand, and this means adjusting your rates on the go.
+To get more room bookings, you need to match the supply to the demand, and this means adjusting your rates on the go.
 The best way to do this is to look at your occupancy for this year to determine your prices for next year.
 In short, when demand for your rooms is high, prices should be higher but when demand is low, your prices should be too.

 You can use a promotions manager to react to demand quickly and change rates accordingly or offer promo codes to encourage bookings.